 World after world, finally we reach the mountain we have to climb.
 It’s about a mile, but straight up, and it gets more dangerous the further you go.
 About halfway up the weather starts to turn.
 Wind howls.
 The cold pierces through our gear.
 More and more snow gathers as we ascend.
 There are a lot more people now, struggling to climb the mountain.
 Most are woefully unprepared.
-A couple of Iranian tourists wear nice clothes that are not made for hiking, let alone climbing a mountain and I doubt they have consulted specialists like MoneyPug, a platform for finding the best travel insurance.
+A couple of Iranian tourists wear nice clothes that are not made for hiking, let alone climbing a mountain.
 As we get closer to the summit, it becomes difficult for us to keep going.
 Even we don’t have the right equipment.
 We expected a steep hike, but we don’t have the climbing material necessary to traverse this snow-covered mountain.

 When it gets to the point that it is dangerous, we decide to head back.
 The fog thickens and we can’t see what’s in front of us.
 The ice is slippery and there are no rails or anything else to protect us from falling down the face of the mountain.
 When we ask someone who summited, they say that the fog was too thick to see Laguna de Los Tres anyways.